 2. I eat a minimum of 1500 calories per day because if I go below that for more than a few days in a row the genuine hunger will trigger a binge.

-3) I rarely eat starches, grains, or added sugars.
+3. I rarely eat starches, grains, or added sugars.
 Those trigger binges later in the day.
 I have to limit fruit for the same reason.
 If I DO experience a craving for something sweet or starchy, I've found through trial and error that eating lean protein makes the feeling go away.
 If I eat the starchy or sweet thing I'm craving, the craving just grows stronger.
 Go figure.

-4) I eat 150g of protein per day.
-That helps with satiety and thereby controls the binge trigger.
+4. I eat 150g of protein per day.
+That helps with satiety and thereby controls the binge trigger. www.sparkpeople.c

-5) To push that much protein through the system I usually try to have at least 40g of fiber per day.
+5. To push that much protein through the system I usually try to have at least 40g of fiber per day.
 That helps with satiety too.

-6) If I get at least 20% of my calories in fat (~50g) I seem to do better, as well.
+6. If I get at least 20% of my calories in fat (~50g) I seem to do better, as well.
 Fat helps with satiety.

-7) Plan ahead.
-I carry protein bars for emergencies.
+7. Plan ahead.
+I carry protein bars for emergencies. www.sparkpeople.c

 And to get those macronutrient levels I mentioned earlier requires having the right foods on hand.
 If I don't plan ahead for my nutrition, I am setting myself up to fail.
 Real physiological, hormonal effects happen because of the food I eat.
 If I can make sure that what I'm taking in is along these lines, then I'm less likely to crave and thus less likely to binge.

-9) I exercise after work so the appetite suppression will kick in at night when I'm most vulnerable.
+9. I exercise after work so the appetite suppression will kick in at night when I'm most vulnerable.

-11) I rarely eat out.
+11. I rarely eat out.
 (Same reasons as above.)

-12) I drink herbal tea when I want a treat.
+12. I drink herbal tea when I want a treat.
 Sure, I still like mindlessly sipping something while reading, etc. This satisfies the urge without adding calories.
 It's a comfort thing.
 I'm partial to Good Earth Original Sweet and Spicy tea. www.amazon.com/Go

-13) I weigh myself every morning.
+13. I weigh myself every morning.
 If I binge at night I see the effects immediately.
 I track the moving average so normal fluctuations won't bother me: docs.google.com/spreadsh

 More about moving averages for weight trackers here: teams.sparkpeople

-14) I try to be actively engaged in weight-based challenges; I respond well to competition and it helps suppress the urge to stray from my plan.
-(Here's a shout out to my buddies in the current challenges where I've managed to lose nearly 8% of my weight (13 lbs) between Halloween and now.)
+14. I try to be actively engaged in weight-based challenges; I respond well to competition and it helps suppress the urge to stray from my plan.
+(Here's a shout out to my buddies in the current challenges where I've managed to lose nearly 8% of my weight (13 lbs) between Halloween and now.) www.sparkpeople.c

-15) I sometimes try to wear tighter clothes if I know I'm going to be around temptations or feel emotional or otherwise off-balance for the day.
+15. I sometimes try to wear tighter clothes if I know I'm going to be around temptations or feel emotional or otherwise off-balance for the day.
 It helps provide a physical reminder of my size and that I need to pay attention.

-16) I have a tattoo on my arm of a kayaker to remind me that I want to be at my peak fitness and be able to continue to fit into my boats.
+16. I have a tattoo on my arm of a kayaker to remind me that I want to be at my peak fitness and be able to continue to fit into my boats.

-17) I have put images from this hilarious blog on the back of my iPhone to remind me of where the food crazies can lead. hyperboleandahalf.blogsp
+17. I have put images from this hilarious blog on the back of my iPhone to remind me of where the food crazies can lead. hyperboleandahalf.blogsp

-17) I try to limit consumption of non-nutritive sweeteners to the evenings.
+18. I try to limit consumption of non-nutritive sweeteners to the evenings.
 If I have them earlier in the day they sometimes trigger cravings later.
 If I drink diet sodas at night I'm asleep during the time a craving might happen, so it's safer.

+19. I forgot to mention this earlier because it's so integral to my life - MOBYCARP's comment reminded me.
+I track EVERYTHING I eat.
+Even the binges.
+It's one way I can make sure I get at least 1500 calories per day.
 Since I like to have a standalone app that works even where there's no internet or signal, I use Lose It!
 They have free apps for iPhone/iTouch and Android that sync to a website when there is signal.
 It's what I wish the SP tracker did, but doesn't. www.loseit.com/#Products

 20. If I can stop myself in time, I sometimes track the things I WANT to eat on a separate tracker (without eating them) . www.sparkpeople.com/mypa

-20) Add a negative consequence.
+21. Add a negative consequence.
 One time I managed to avoid a binge by making an agreement with BREWMASTERBILL that I would have to send him $20 if I binged that day.

-21) Stall for time.
+22. Stall for time.
 Another time I whined that I wanted to overeat and Bill suggested that I do 20 pushups.
 Having nothing to lose, I shut my office door and did, and it helped.
 So, yeah.
 If I can, I go for a walk.
 Do some crunches.
 Do some pushups or tricep dips.
 Anything to stall for time.
 Because if I can just hold out for about 20 minutes the feeling usually goes away.
 It might come back again later, but at least temporarily it goes away.

-22) Get adequate rest.
+23. Get adequate rest.
 Things go downhill for me when I'm short on sleep, spending too much time in the car driving, trying to do to many things, etc. Some evenings I have to go to bed early and shut the cats out of the bedroom to make sure I get a decent night's sleep.
 The effect of sleep depletion is cumulative, at least in my case.
 I can handle a week or two short on rest, but if I keep it up, it eventually catches up with me - and one of the ways that happens is I find my resistance to binges is much lower; I make more unhealthy decisions.

-23) Minimize alcohol consumption.
+24. Minimize alcohol consumption.
 Yup, it lowers my inhibitions, just like it does for the rest of humanity.
 And while that can be fun, it can be also dangerous if there happens to be food around...

 25. Making my bed, keeping my house clean, putting away my laundry - doing the little things that help make me feel like someone loves me.
 Disengaging in general from self-neglectful behaviors. www.sparkpeople.c